top of page

 AI makes everything feel like progress: more content, produced faster; more campaigns, launched with less friction; more ideas, more options, more output.

 On the surface, it looks like momentum, but from what we've seen, it often isn’t.
-Because when your brand positioning is unclear, when your story shifts depending on who you ask internally, AI doesn’t fix that.
+When your brand positioning is unclear, when your story shifts depending on who you ask internally, AI doesn’t fix that.

 You end up with more marketing that sounds suspiciously like everyone else’s.